wintyre01/rock-band-blitz-deluxe/README.md

-# Rock Band 3 Deluxe
+# Rock Band Blitz Deluxe

 ![Header Image](dependencies/images/header.gif)

 # Introduction

-### Rock Band 3 Deluxe is a Massive Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)
+### Rock Band Blitz Deluxe is a Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)

-This guide contains full instructions on how to install Rock Band 3 Deluxe for PlayStation 3 or Xbox 360.
+This guide contains full instructions on how to install Rock Band Blitz Deluxe for PlayStation 3 or Xbox 360.

-*There is also a (no longer supported) Wii version available in [this branch](https://github.com/hmxmilohax/rock-band-3-deluxe/tree/wii).*

 # Table of Contents
 - [Features](#features)